rapidsai/cloud-ml-examples/README.md

 # <div align="left"><img src="img/rapids_logo.png" width="90px"/>&nbsp;RAPIDS Cloud Machine Learning Services Integration</div>

 RAPIDS is a suite of open-source libraries that bring GPU acceleration to data science pipelines.
-Users building cloud-based hyperparameter optimization experiments can take advantage of this acceleration throughout their workloads to build models faster, cheaper, and more easily on the cloud platform of their choice.
+Users building cloud-based machine learning experiments can take advantage of this acceleration throughout their workloads to build models faster, cheaper, and more easily on the cloud platform of their choice.